 Considerations

-- Pressure relief is not great, and the mattress has a bit of a “floating feel” overall
+- Pressure relief is lacking and the mattress has a bit of a “floating feel” overall

 - Lacks edge support when sitting and lying at or near the edge